This is a gear review about the Best Backpacking Stoves of 2023.

 It is more efficient and much better in the wind than almost any stand-alone stove.
 You need to look at the integrated MSR Windburner to get the best performance in the wind.

 It has an integrated Piezo Ignitor which is a good upgrade.
 But in my experience with Piezo Ignitors, it is not a question of if they fail but when.
-Although I have had no issue with this model there have been many others who have had issues with the piezo ignitor.
+Although I have had no issues while testing this stove, there have been many others who have had issues with the piezo ignitor.

-When I tested the stove I was impressed by how quickly it could boil water when it was windy and how compact it was.
+I have extensively used and tested this stove for almost 2 years as part of a long-term reliability test of this stove.
+I have been impressed by how quickly it could boil water when it was windy, the lightweight, and how compact it was.

 Overall, this is the best backpacking camp stove and a very well-made lightweight canister stove for backpacking and hiking that works well in windy conditions.